[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 His father, Thomas John Davies, was of Welsh descent, and his mother, Ruth Foote Davies, was a sister of Judge Samuel A. Foote, of a New England family.
 Mr. Davies, the father, was a farmer and one of the first settlers of that section, 1797, and was a representative citizen of that county, having filled the office of Sheriff many years, and afterward Judge.

-During the war of 1812, General Indicates a West Point graduate and gives his Class.Joseph G. Swift, the first graduate of the Military Academy at West Point, and its first Superintendent, was on secret service duty on the Canada frontier p46 and found Mr. Davies' house a convenient place for operation and seclusion.
-When his duties terminated, he felt kindly towards Mr. Davies and his family for the accommodation, and offered to procure a cadet's appointment for his second son, Indicates a West Point graduate and gives his Class.Charles Davies.
+During the war of 1812, General Indicates a West Point graduate, Class of 1802: a link to his biographical entry in Cullum's Register.Joseph G. Swift, the first graduate of the Military Academy at West Point, and its first Superintendent, was on secret service duty on the Canada frontier p46 and found Mr. Davies' house a convenient place for operation and seclusion.
+When his duties terminated, he felt kindly towards Mr. Davies and his family for the accommodation, and offered to procure a cadet's appointment for his second son, Indicates a West Point graduate, Class of 1815: a link to his biographical entry in Cullum's Register.Charles Davies.
 He was accordingly appointed and graduated in 1815, thirteen years after General Swift; and out of this appointment sprang all the fortunes of the Davies family.

 Charles was commissioned a Lieutenant in the army, and about two years after graduating, was appointed Professor of Mathematics in the Military Academy, which position he held for many years.